driesbenoit/ugent-beamer/README.md

 Demo
 ----
-A full example is available.
-Refer to `example/example.tex` and `example/example.pdf` or click [here](https://github.com/driesbenoit/ugent-beamer/blob/master/example/example.pdf).
+An extended example is available.
+See `example/example.tex` and `example/example.pdf` or click [here](https://github.com/driesbenoit/ugent-beamer/blob/master/example/example.pdf).

 Some example slides: